MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 Generic Event Generators
 ========================

 MicroUI provides an abstract class `GenericEventGenerator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/GenericEventGenerator.html>`_ (package ``ej.microui.event``).
-The aim of a generic event generator is to be able to send custom events from native world to MicroEJ application.
+The aim of a generic event generator is to be able to send custom events from native world to the application.
 These events may be constituted by only one 32-bit word or by several 32-bit words (maximum 255).

 On the application side, a subclass must be implemented by clients who want to define their own event generators.
 Two abstract methods must be implemented by subclasses: